jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

-The table includes the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for those scale degrees.
+The table shows the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for those scale degrees.

-It also includes the frequency ratio to the tonic, which suggests how consonant or dissonant the interval will sound (bigger numbers are more complex and therefore more dissonant).
+The table also shows the dissonance of each interval, in terms of its frequency ratio to the tonic.
+Ratios with bigger numbers are more complex and therefore more dissonant.

 ## Chords